Dealing with exceptions

 JobRunr Pro

 Sometimes you may need a custom retry policy as it does not make sense to have exponential back-off policy.
-Or, you need a different retry policy per job.
+Or, you need a different retry policy per job or per Exception.
+Using the custom RetryPolicy, you can configure different rules based on the job and the exceptions you encounter.
+The first rule that matches, will be used.

 A custom RetryPolicy for all your jobs